dalvanirsv/dalvanirsv/README.md

 knowledge:

--Selenium WebDriver (TestNG and J'unit)
+- Selenium WebDriver (TestNG and J'unit)
 - API test with Postman and Insomnia
 - Jira for task management
 - agile methodology (Scrum)